 Pulley systems are used to provide us with a mechanical advantage, where the amount of input effort is multiplied to exert greater forces on a load.

 They are typically used for hauling and lifting loads but can also be used to apply tension within a system such as in a Tensioned Line or Tyrolean.
-This page explains the basic principles of pulley systems and how they work, for information on how to use them in hauling see the hauling systems page.
+This page explains the basic principles of pulley systems and how they work, for information on how to use them in hauling see the hauling systems post.

 Force is an influence that has both magnitude and direction, it is usually given in the dynamic unit of Newtons (N).
 For ease of explanation we have used kilograms on this page.
 Additionally, the examples on this page do not take into account the effects of angular vector forces or the coefficients of friction.